 Helping Dreams Come True

 Chastity Williams has a big heart, and she had a big dream.
 As a long term care nurse she had many encounters with hospice nursing.
-In 2007, there was a tremendous nursing shortage and hospice was a very misunderstood area of health care.
+At the time, there was a tremendous nursing shortage and hospice was a very misunderstood area of health care.
 Chastity knew she could help make a difference in people’s lives and wanted to start her own hospice temporary staffing agency – Nursing by Demand.

 “Like everyone else, I had an idea and thought I’d open a business.
 When I started I was all heart and had big ideas for the nursing part, but I didn’t know as much about the business part.”
 She felt uncertainty as many entrepreneurs do, and wondered how she’d be able to raise payroll.